Revenue Target Of Rs 5.1 Trillion Likely To Be Set For Upcoming Fiscal Year - UrduPoint

 Revenue Target Of Rs 5.1 Trillion Likely To Be Set For Upcoming Fiscal Year

-Federal Board of Revenue (FBR) is likely to set the revenue collection target at Rs5100 billion for next fiscal year of (2020-21), keeping in consideration the existing and post COVID-19 Corona Virus Pandemic situation
+FBR Member Dr. Hamid Ateeq Sarwar says FBR is expected to collect Rs500 billion by the April end, however, so far it has collected Rs145 billion and keeping in view this trend the total collections during the month would reach Rs.
+210.

-ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Apr, 2020 ) :Federal board of Revenue (FBR) is likely to set the revenue collection target at Rs5100 billion for next fiscal year of (2020-21), keeping in consideration the existing and post COVID-19 Corona Virus Pandemic situation.
+ISLAMABAD: (UrduPoint/UrduPoint / Pakistan Point News-April 23rd, 2020) Federal board of Revenue (FBR) is likely to set the revenue collection target at Rs5100 billion for next fiscal year of (2020-21), keeping in consideration the existing and post COVID-19 Corona Virus Pandemic situation.

-For the current fiscal year (2019-20), the downwardly reviewed revenue collection target of Rs3, 908 billion would be achieved with the renewal of economic activities, Member FBR, Inland Revenue ( IR)- Policy Dr Hamid Ateeq Sarwar told APP here on Wednesday.

 Replying to a question on recently issued different Statutory Notification (SROs) in current amid COVID -19 scenario, he said that FBR had exempted the 2 percent duty on editable oil as withdrew the duties on pulses, wheat , flour and sugar items ,where he expect price of these would down by 10 to 15 percent in coming days.